uwolf/ruby_llm/docs/guides/tools.md

 ```

 {: .warning }
 Ensure the model you select supports function calling/tools.
-Check model capabilities using `RubyLLM.models.find('your-model-id').supports_functions`.
+Check model capabilities using `RubyLLM.models.find('your-model-id').supports_functions?`.
 Attempting to use `with_tool` on an unsupported model will raise `RubyLLM::UnsupportedFunctionsError`.

 ## The Tool Execution Flow